leros-dev/leros/README.md

 Load address and following load/store should be emitted as pair as they are dependent.
 Possible interrupts should be disabled between those two instructions.

+Why do we have a nop? addi 0 can serve as nop if needed.

 ## Getting Started